hfboyce/tableau_course/_sources/lessons/tableau1.md

 <br>
 <br>

-In a dashboard is where you layout your different worksheets and add any filtering toggles that want to make available for the user.
+A dashboard is where you layout your different worksheets and add any filtering toggles that want to make available for the user.

 You can only add worksheets that have been already made.
 That means that if you want to add a graph to a dashboard, you have to first make it from a worksheet.

-It's likely as well that you'll have more worksheets and graph than you want to place in your dashboard.
-We wil talk a little bit more about this in our section on Exploratory Data Visualization.
+It's likely as well that you'll have more worksheets and graphs than you want to place in your dashboard.
+We will talk a little bit more about this in our section on Exploratory Data Visualization.

 <p style="font-size:30px; color:#00C7FC">Story</p>